Sandiway Lakes is Members-only water.

 Some of the pegs are purpose-designed for wheelchair users.

 The stocks of fish on the small lake are more numerous than the big lake, although the average size of fish is much smaller.
-There is a good head of roach, bream and tench in this lake.
-Additionally, the lake is stocked with pure-bred crucian carp and there are also some large stillwater chub to be caught.
+There is a good head of carp, roach, bream and tench in this lake.
+Additionally, the lake is stocked with pure-bred crucian carp.

 Again, clear water and good weed growth mean that fishing is not always easy.
 This water performs best early morning and late evening, or on overcast days when the fish venture into the margins.
 Do not be afraid to put the bait in to induce the fish to feed.
 'Balling it in' can work well here when the conditions are right and the fish are on the feed.

-(The Secretary with one of the carp stocked into small lake in May 2008)
+(The club secretary with one of the carp being stocked into small lake)

 This former sand quarry site hosts 2 lakes situated near Winsford, approximately 10 miles south of Warrington.
 Since the club purchased the site outright around 20 years ago for £250,000, much work has undergone to provide comfortable fishing and boost the stocks of these productive lakes.
 There are locked car parks on both lakes.

 The lake is home to specimen carp, tench and bream, with pike and roach also present.
-As far as carp are concerned, the original stock is largely unknown, but not thought to be very many fish.
-The club has a careful stocking program in place to provide selected fish that have good growth potential.
-To date, 60 carp have been stocked up to 29.5lbs.
-The average size of stocked fish was around 17lbs, although most of these fish are now mid-20s after just a few years.
+As far as carp are concerned, the original stock is largely unknown, but not thought to be very many fish, probably a dozen or so.
+The club has a careful stocking program in place since 2005 to provide selected fish that have good growth potential from quality sources.

 Sandiway Small Lake - the "little" lake is still an impressive 17 acres!